 The problem with this approach is that we need to quantify somehow the "remarkability".
-The algorithmic information theory suggests to count the number of bits needed to specify the test (the Kolmogorov complexity of the test): more remarkable tests have shorter descriptions (smaller complexity).
+The algorithmic information theory suggests to take into account the Kolmogorov complexity of the test, i.e., to count the number of bits needed to specify the test.
+More remarkable tests have shorter descriptions and smaller complexity.
 The natural way to take the complexity into account is to multiply the probability by $O(2^n)$ if the complexity of the test is n, since there is at most $O(2^n)$ different descriptions of size at most n bits and therefore at most $O(2^n)$ tests of complexity at most n.

 However, the word "description" is too vague.
-One should fix a "description language" that determines which test corresponds to a given description (a sequence of bits).
-Algorithmic information theory does not fix a specific description language; instead, it defines a class of description languages and proves there are optimal description languages in this class.
-Optimality is understood "up to O(1) additive term": language L is optimal if for any other language L' (in the class) there exist a constant c (depending on L') with the following property: if a test T has description of length k via L', it has a description of length at most k + c via L. This implies that two different optimal languages lead to complexity measures that differ at most by O(1) additive term.
+One should fix a "description language" that determines which test corresponds to a given description, i.e., to a given sequence of bits.
+Algorithmic information theory does not fix a specific description language; instead, it defines a class of description languages and proves that there are optimal description languages in this class.
+Optimality is understood "up to O(1) additive term": a language L is optimal if for any other language L' in the class there exist a constant c (depending on L') with the following property: if a test T has description of length k via L', it has a description of length at most k + c via L. This implies that two different optimal languages lead to complexity measures that differ at most by O(1) additive term.

 Probably this O(1) precision is the best thing a mathematical theory could give us.
-However, if one would like to define "the gold standard" for valid use for statistical tests, this is obviously not enough, and one should fix some specific description language.
+However, if one would like to define "the gold standard" for valid use of statistical tests, this is obviously not enough, and one should fix some specific description language.
 It looks like a difficult task and there are no serious attempts of this type.
-Still one could expect that this language should be domain-specific and take into account the relations and constants that are "naturally defined" for the objects in question.
-This is discussed in details in [9]; the authors note that questions about statistical tests and their validity do arise in courts when some statistical argument is suggested as evidence, but there are no established procedures to evaluate statistical arguments.
-One could also mention similar (and quite important) case: statistical "fingerprints" for falsified elections.
-There are many examples of this type (see [30] and references within).
+Still one could expect that this language should be domainspecific and take into account the relations and constants that are "naturally defined" for the objects in question.
+This is discussed in details by Gurevich and Passmore [9].
+The authors note that questions about statistical tests and their validity do arise in courts when some statistical argument is suggested as evidence, but there are no established procedures to evaluate statistical arguments.
+One could also mention a similar (and quite important) case: statistical "fingerprints" for falsified elections.
+There are many examples of this type (see the survey [31] and references within).
 Let us mention two examples that illustrate the problem of "remarkable post factum observations".
-Figure 1 (provided by Kupriyanov [15]) presents the official results of the "presidential elections" in Russia in 2018 and is constructed as follows: for every polling station where both the reported participation rate and fraction of votes for de facto president of Russia (Putin) exceed 80%, a corresponding grey point is shown (if several points coincide, a darker/bigger point appears).
-Looking at the "grid lines" formed by these points (for integer percentages; more visible lines appear for the percentages that are multiple of 5), one probably agrees that such a remarkable grid has negligible probability to appear naturally for any kind of elections.
-However, it is far from obvious what statistical test should be considered here and how can we quantitatively estimate its complexity and its probability.
+Figure 1 (provided by Kupriyanov [15]) presents the official results of the "presidential elections" in Russia in 2018 and is constructed as follows: for every polling station where both the reported participation rate and the fraction of votes for de facto president of